ShlomoLibo/Pluralistic-Inpainting/README.md

 The task of virtual glasses try-on, that is, replacing the glasses in an image, consists of removing the glasses feature from an image and transferring new glasses to it.
 This repository holds an implemantation for a system used for this task.
 <br>
-Our work utilizez previous research and is based on two earlier articles.
+Our work utilizez previous research and is based on two earlier articles:
 <br>
 [The first](https://github.com/rmokady/mbu-content-tansfer), presents a network that is used for image-to-image translation between two domains, where one contains additional information, for example glasses, in an unsupervised way.
 <br>